 In all honesty, this isn’t necessarily a bad thing because the gen-1 991 is more of a ‘shuit cha’ 911 than a full-on oolong 997.
 Since birth, the 991.1 have been the proposition for balding middle aged men with muffin tops.
 For those who cannot withstand slightly racier springs and chatter from a hydraulic rack which scares them every time the speedo reads 80 kilometres per hour.

 The Carrera name used to signify special things during the days of the 356 but today, it is an entry ticket to the tall hierarchy of 911s.
-Having stretched its dimension for its seventh incarnation, Carrera models have become very much grand tourers instead of a sports car that it is.
-A real convenience to 718, GT and RS models for more room to breathe.
-That said, it is certainly more exciting than a 6 series but being an heir to the 911 lineage, it fell rather short.
+Having stretched its dimension for its seventh incarnation, Carrera models have very much become grand tourers instead of a sports car that it once was.
+A real convenience to give 718, GT and RS models more room to breathe.
+That said, it is certainly more exciting than a 6 series but being an heir to the 911 lineage, it falls a little short.